-J K Rowling, George Orwell, Vladimir Nabokov , E L James, Salman Rushdie or Arundhati Roy, There is a myriad list of the authors who landed in trouble or created controversies and banned, at the time of Book launch or after release, for writing down their unorthodox and free-spirited thoughts and stories which were far advanced of their time.
+J K Rowling, George Orwell, Vladimir Nabokov, E L James, Salman Rushdie or Arundhati Roy, There is a myriad list of controversial books and authors who landed in trouble or created disputes and banned, at the time of Book launch or after release, for different reason like writing down their unorthodox and free-spirited thoughts and stories which were far advanced of their time.

 Here is a list of controversial books, you must add to your reading pile, which were declared scandalous or were banned either for talking about intimacy or portraying women as strong character or blasphemy and religious affiliation, but later they were embraced and announced as path-breaking literature.

 1. The Harry Potter Series by J K Rowling